Xceptance/xlt-documentation/content/en/load-testing/Manual/440-result-browser.md

 Console output for local test run
 {{< /image >}}

-This is what you will use during test development, but also in load test setups there are results (result browsers) available (depending on your test settings, see above).
-In that case, all saved results can be found in the `<testsuite>/results` directory.
-See the lines below for details of the results subdirectory structure:
+This is handy during test development, but these results (result browsers) will also be available (depending on your test settings, see above) in your load test setups.
+All saved results can be found in the `<testsuite>/results` directory.
+The subdirectory structure is as follows:

 ```txt
 ---+ results